rayzhudev/html-graveyard/README.md

-# Digital Graveyard
+# Garden of Memories

-A nostalgic 2000s-style interactive graveyard where visitors can inscribe messages on gravestones.
+A peaceful, daytime garden cemetery where visitors can create and inscribe tombstones.
 Built with pure HTML, CSS, and JavaScript - no bundlers required.

 ## Features

-- Interactive gravestones that can be clicked to add inscriptions
-- Retro video game aesthetics with pixel fonts and scan lines
+- Click and drag to create custom-sized tombstones
+- Peaceful garden setting with rolling hills, trees, and flowers
+- Inscribe names, dates, and epitaphs on tombstones
-- Local storage persistence for inscriptions
+- Local storage persistence for all tombstones and inscriptions
-- Atmospheric effects including moon glow, fog, and particle effects
-- Visitor counter
+- Animated elements including drifting clouds, flying birds, and flower bursts
-- Mobile responsive
+- Mobile responsive design

+## How to Use

+1. Click and drag anywhere on the green hills to create a tombstone
+2. Click on any tombstone to add an inscription
+3. All tombstones and inscriptions are saved automatically

 ## Deployment